paalwilliams/dotfiles/README.md

 ## Instructions

-### Add execution permissions on on dependencies and setup scripts
+### Add execution permissions on dependencies and setup scripts

 > This will install homebrew and the corresponding dependencies